 In addition to working as a research scientist, I am also a digital artist and cultural theorist.
 Artistically, I am interested in the aesthetics of scientific imagination.
-On the cultural theory side of things, I am fascinated by the mechanisms that modern power uses to create subjects (the kings of old might be gone, but we’re subjects nonetheless) – i.e., how do institutional, political, and religious structures combine to shape ideology, morality, individual choice, and collective identity?
+On the cultural theory side of things, I am fascinated by the mechanisms that modern power uses to create subjects (the kings of old might be gone, but we’re subjects nonetheless) – i.e., how do institutional, political, and religious structures combine to shape ideology, morality, individual choice, and collective/individual identity?
 Occasionally I publish papers on these topics (for example here and here); sometimes I undertake field research to test my hypotheses!
 As I’ve gotten more involved with institutionalized & ‘establishment’ art, I’ve become increasingly interested in the relationship between art & power: namely, how is power enforced in artistic expression, and is it possible to use artistic means to subvert established cultural power?

 My primary artistic focus at present is called danceroom Spectroscopy (dS) (www.danceroom-spec.com), an award-winning project that rigorous interactive molecular dynamics with cutting-edge digital art… It grew out of some code written as part of a small EPSRC public engagement grant I obtained in Nov 2010.
 Since then, it has gathered breathtaking momentum, receiving further funding from EPSRC, Arts Council England, NVIDIA, the Arnolfini, and the Watershed.
 To date, over 100,000 people have experienced dS, and it has been featured at major cultural institutions and events including London’s Barbican Arts Centre, Stanford’s Art Institute, the Bhutan International Festival in Thimpu, the London 2012 Cultural Olympiad, and ZKM | Centre for Art & Media Technology. dS is lots of things: an educational tool, a science exhibit, an art installation, an experiment in interactive high-performance computing algorithms, and the glue that knits together Hidden Fields, which is the world’s first dance performance driven by algorithms from quantum molecular dynamics.